-The Board of Directors of Marsden Maritime Holdings Ltd is elected by the shareholders to supervise the management of the Company, its subsidiaries and associates in the best interests of shareholders.
-The Board currently has seven members and has several key functions which are:
+The Board of Directors of Marsden Maritime Holdings Ltd is elected by the shareholders to supervise the management of the Company and its associates in the best interests of shareholders.
+The Board currently has six members and has several key functions which are:

 - The establishment of business objectives, strategies and policies.